howerj/bit-serial/readme.md

 throughput (whilst still remaining quite small) other [Soft-Core][] CPUs are available, such as the [H2][].

-To the C based simulator for the project, you will need a C compiler and 'make'.
-To build the [VHDL][] simulator, you will need [GHDL][] installed.
+To build and run the C based simulator for the project, you will need a C compiler and 'make'.
+To build and run the [VHDL][] simulator, you will need [GHDL][] installed.

 The cross compiler requires [gforth][].